realworldocaml/book/en/08-imperative-programming.md

 ```

 And we can even write a higher-order function that we'll call `fix`
-that ties this not for us for any such function.
+that ties this knot for us for any function of this type.

 ```ocaml
 # let rec fix f x = f (fix f) x;;